-This Amended Version of the Hassocks Neighbourhood Plan has been prepared by Hassocks Parish Council following the refusal of Mid Sussex District Council (MSDC), the Local Planning Authority, for those areas of Hassocks Parish outside the South Downs National Park to allow the original 2016 Neighbourhood Plan to proceed to Public Examination.
-The reason for this was that following the Government Inspectors instruction to MSDC to increase the supply of housing across Mid Sussex in February 2017, our Plan made insufficient provision for new homes in Hassocks Parish.
+This Amended Version of the Hassocks Neighbourhood Plan has been prepared by Hassocks Parish Council following the refusal of Mid Sussex District Council (MSDC), the Local Planning Authority, to allow the original 2016 Neighbourhood Plan to proceed to Public Examination.
+The reason for this was that following the Government Inspectors instruction to MSDC to increase the supply of housing across Mid Sussex, in February 2017, our Plan made insufficient provision for new homes in Hassocks Parish.

 This decision presented the Parish Council with a choice.
-Either abandon the Neighbourhood Plan altogether, or prepare a new one which complied with the housing requirement of the new District Plan which was finally adopted by MSDC in March 2018.
+Either abandon the Neighbourhood Plan altogether or prepare a new one which complied with the housing requirement of the new District Plan which was finally adopted by MSDC in March 2018.